 Barton House offers multiple care levels, but we cap the cost at a much lower rate than many other communities.
 One way for our community to provide better care is to have fair and transparent pricing.

-Instead of building lavish resort-style facilities, our community underwent reservations on an existing building.
 We offer seniors a modern and bright living space featuring contemporary amenities, activities, and opportunities for socialization.

 3. Attainable Prices Doesn’t Cut Corners on Care